-General fund tax dollars are used for the maintenance and programming of City parks and recreation facilities and the Township's cemeteries as well as their administration, including the cost of producing this Plan.
+General fund tax dollars are used for the maintenance and programming of City parks and recreation facilities, including the cost of producing this Plan.
 Grants are generally awarded for the acquisition of parkland and the development of a park or recreational facility (e.g., trails, playgrounds, picnic shelters, sports facilities, etc.).
-Donations to be used at the discretion of the City and/or Township or for a specific facility or program are also accepted.
+Donations to be used at the discretion of the City or for a specific facility or program are also accepted.
 A portion of the local match required of most grants may also come from the general funds or donations.
 Grants for parks and recreational facilities are likely to come from several sources:

-■ The Michigan Department of Natural Resources
+The Michigan Department of Natural Resources

-- The Michigan Natural Resources Trust Fund - The Land and Water Conservation Fund2
+- The Michigan Natural Resources Trust Fund

+- The Land and Water Conservation Fund2

-The Michigan Department of Transportation
+- The Michigan Department of Transportation

 - The Transportation Enhancement Program1

 - The Hillsdale County Road Commission

 - The 1% annual allocation of state transportation (Act 51) funds for non-motorized facilities.

+- Community Foundation